 3. Private Fee-for-Service Plans (PFFS)

 Private Fee-for-Service Plans (PFFS) are a type of Medicare Advantage plan that allows members to see any doctor or hospital that accepts the plan’s terms and conditions.
 One advantage of PFFS plans is that they typically don’t require members to get referrals from primary care physicians to see specialists.

 4. Special Needs Plans (SNPs)

-Special Needs Plans (SNPs) are a type of Medicare Advantage plan designed specifically for people with certain chronic conditions, such as diabetes or heart disease.
+Special Needs Plans (SNPs) are a Medicare Advantage plan designed for people with certain chronic conditions, such as diabetes or heart disease.
 SNPs usually offer tailored coverage and benefits to meet the unique needs of their enrollees.

 5. Dual Eligible Special Needs Plans (D-SNPs)

 Dual Eligible Special Needs Plans are a type of SNP that provides coordination of benefits for enrollees who are eligible for both Medicaid and Medicare.
 D-SNPs typically offer extra benefits and services beyond those offered by regular SNPs, such as transportation assistance or case management services.